-Fluid in the reservoir has often been there for thousands of years and the fluid interactions with the rock are clearly noticeable.
+The fluid in the reservoir has often been there for thousands of years and the fluid interactions with the rock are clearly noticeable.
 In the rocks the minerals have been altered in composition and crystal structure and secondary minerals have filled voids and fractures.
-Some fluid is even trapped inside crystals as they are formed and geologists and geochemists have been able to reconstruct the volcanic and reservoir history from such evidence, old and new.
-New fractures have opened fluid paths and these are now the main conduits for the fluid moving towards the wells.
-The cumulative voids of these fractures becomes large in the reservoir away from the well so any new precipitation is not likely to clog the reservoir, except near the well where the volume becomes smaller.
-The smallest volume that the fluid passes through is the well itself, and therefore that is the spot where any scaling is most detrimental.
+Some fluid is even trapped inside crystals as they are formed (fluid inclusions) and geologists and geochemists have been able to reconstruct the volcanic and reservoir history from such evidence.
+Fractures have opened fluid pathways that become the main conduits for the fluid moving towards the wells.
+The cumulative voids of these fractures becomes large in the reservoir away from the well so any new precipitation is not likely to clog the reservoir, except near the well where the volume is smaller.
+The smallest volume that the fluid passes through is the well itself, and therefore that is the spot where any scale accumulation is most detrimental.
+For this reason it has been shown to be beneficial to operate wells at such low pressures to force the boiling front out into the formation.

-FIGURE 2: Sketch of the fluid path of a conventional geothermal power plant with a surface condenser
+FIGURE 3: Sketch of the fluid path of a conventional geothermal power plant with a surface condenser

-If the rock has stood up well during drilling and no collapses noticed, it is now becoming more common to have the section within the reservoir without a liner.
-The liner is meant to keep the well open, but the slots can become clogged.
-For this and cost reasons "barefoot" wells are becoming more common, where there is no slotted liner.
-Inside the liner or casing the fluid starts to lose gas and soon thereafter, a little higher up in the well, it starts to boil.
+If the rock has stood up well during drilling and no collapses noticed, it is now becoming more common to have the open-hole section within the reservoir without a liner.
+The liner is meant to support the well and keep it open, but the slots can become clogged.
+For this and cost reasons "barefoot" wells are becoming more common, where there is no slotted liner installed.
+This has worked well on wells with good productivity as then the pressure drop from the reservoir to the well is not so great.
+Such wells need a "soft" start and gradual changes should be made in the flow as not to shock the walls of the well.

+Inside the liner or casing the fluid starts to release gas and soon thereafter, a little higher up in the well, it starts to boil.
 This is a time of intensive chemical activity as the non-condensable gases are "stripped" from the water and the pH value goes up, affecting the chemical balance in many ways.
 Calcite scaling appears at this point and some silicates and sulphides as well but in smaller quantities.
-The calcite will continue to precipitate until the water has cooled sufficiently, as then the water becomes under-saturated.
-As the steam is formed it starts to dominate the volume and thus the density of the two-phase fluid decreases, and keeps on decreasing as the fluid rises to the surface.
+The calcite will continue to precipitate until the water has cooled sufficiently, as then the water becomes under-saturated due to the retrograde solubility.